Skip to main content

 Partnership Process

-“It's our job as the Foundation to take the learnings and teachings from not just the technical assistance partners, but the businesses themselves,” Anne said.
+“It's our job as the Foundation to take the learnings and teachings from not just the technical assistance partners, but the businesses themselves,” said Anne Hoyt Taff, former Vice President of Partnerships.

 Technical assistance partners Cameran Bailey, director of development for NEOO Partners, Inc., and Va-Megn Thoj, executive director of AEDA, provided support that isn’t often found in the traditional business marketplace.
 This included insight and expertise on how to design the grant program and its outreach to suit the needs of their communities, as well as guidance on how to be equitable and inclusive.